 - All project activities must take place outside of the United States and its territories

-- U.S. citizen alumni may participate as team members in a project, however, there must be foreign alumni included in the project
+- U.S. citizen alumni may participate as team members in a project, however, there must be foreign alumni included in the project.
+U.S. citizen alumni cannot be team leads on projects

 - Projects may include alumni from different exchange programs and different countries